John-pels/tpels/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 title: WHAT HAPPENS TO YOUR ACCOUNT?
 date: 2020-07-25T17:58:00.000Z
 description: "Big sis asked ''What happens to your account after your demise?
 I beg your pardon sis!
 What kind of question is that?
-She said  "
+I replied  "
 featuredpost: false
 featuredimage: /img/depositphotos_25724437-stock-photo-sad-woman-crying-next-to.jpg
 tags: